 Search ad fraud, also known as click fraud, is the biggest form of online advertising fraud to affect both small and large publishers.
 The Association of National Advertisers (ANA) reported 52% of traffic from premium publishers (previously believed to be unaffected by fraud), was found as fraudulent.

 Fraud occurs when a click is generated without any real interest in the result of the click.
 This action could be taken by a person or bot posing as a human.

-Pay per click advertisers do have one tool on their side: third-party traffic scoring systems.
+Pay-per-click advertisers do have one tool on their side: third-party traffic scoring systems.
 These systems filter out the fraudulent clicks, lessening the damage.
-Now we need all of the third-party systems to come together and agree on what they consider is a “fraudulent traffic signal.”
+Now we need all of the third-party systems to come together and agree on what they consider to be a “fraudulent traffic signal.”

 By adding a line of code to the website, scammers are able to make advertisers think their phony sites are reputable.

 Previously, online form fill-outs were thought to be safe from fraud.
 After all they could only be filled out by humans, right?
 Wrong.